 • Use the Location field to specify an absolute path to a directory that will contain the tablespace.
-Click the Parameters tab to continue.

 Use the Parameters tab to set parameters for the tablespace.
 Click the Add icon (+) to add a row to the table below.

 - Use the drop-down listbox next to Name to select a parameter. - Use the Value field to set a value for the parameter.